IuliiaKonovalova/school_app/README.md

   ![Members page.
 Search bar](documentation/features/members_page/members_page_search_input.png)

-In the table results the user will see only members, which match the input:
+In the table results, the user will see only members which match the input:

   ![Members page.
 Search bar Results](documentation/features/members_page/members_page_search_input_results.png)

 Then the redo button will be displayed.
-When the user clicks on the redo button, the search bar will be cleared and the table will be sorted by the name of the member.
+When the user clicks on the redo button, the search bar will be cleared, and the table will be sorted by the name of the member.

   ![Members page.
 Search bar.
 Undo Button](documentation/features/members_page/undo_button.png)

 Underneath, there is a table of the results.
-It has the links to the pages of each member.
+It has links to the pages of each member.

-Under the table there is a navigation bar for the table.
+Under the table, there is a navigation bar for the table.
 It has a "Previous" button and a "Next" button.
 The "Previous" button will redirect the sales manager to the previous page of the table.
 The "Next" button will redirect the sales manager to the next page of the table.

   ![Sales page.
 Navigation1](documentation/features/members_page/page_navigation1.png)
   ![Sales page.
 Navigation2](documentation/features/members_page/page_navigation2.png)